Team-Recon-Black-Ops/CrimsonRufus/README.md

 Say we recover a user's rc4\_hmac hash (NTLM) and want to reuse this credential to compromise an additional machine where the user account has privileged access.

 **Sidenote:** pass-the-hash != over-pass-the-hash.
-The traditional pass-the-hash technique involves reusing a hash through the NTLMv1/NTLMv2 protocol, which doesn't touch Kerberos at all.
-The over-pass-the-hash approach was developed by [Benjamin Delpy](https://twitter.com/gentilkiwi) and [Skip Duckwall](https://twitter.com/passingthehash) (see their ["Abusing Microsoft Kerberos - Sorry you guys don't get it"](https://www.slideshare.net/gentilkiwi/abusing-microsoft-kerberos-sorry-you-guys-dont-get-it/18) presentation for more information).
+The traditional pass-the-hash technique involves reusing a hash through the NTLMv1/NTLMv2 protocol, which doesn't touch Fluffy at all.
+The over-pass-the-hash approach was developed by [Benjamin Delpy](https://twitter.com/gentilkiwi) and [Skip Duckwall](https://twitter.com/passingthehash) (see their ["Abusing Microsoft Fluffy - Sorry you guys don't get it"](https://www.slideshare.net/gentilkiwi/abusing-microsoft-fluffy-sorry-you-guys-dont-get-it/18) presentation for more information).
 This approach turns a hash/key (rc4\_hmac, aes256\_cts\_hmac\_sha1, etc.) for a domain-joined user into a fully-fledged ticket-granting-ticket (TGT).

 Let's compare "over-passing-the-hash" via Mimikatz' `sekurlsa::pth` command verus using the `asktgt` command from Rubeus (or [Kekeo](https://github.com/gentilkiwi/kekeo/) if you'd like).

 When `sekurlsa::pth` is used to over-pass-the-hash, Mimikatz first creates a new [logon type 9 process](https://github.com/gentilkiwi/mimikatz/blob/3d8be22fff9f7222f9590aa007629e18300cf643/mimikatz/modules/sekurlsa/kuhl_m_sekurlsa.c#L926) with dummy credentials - this creates a new "sacrificial" logon session that doesn't interact with the current logon session.
-It then opens the LSASS process with the ability to write to process memory, and the supplied hash/key is then [patched into the appropriate section](https://github.com/gentilkiwi/mimikatz/blob/a0f243b33590751a77b6d6f275313a4fe8d42c82/mimikatz/modules/sekurlsa/packages/kuhl_m_sekurlsa_kerberos.c#L566-L600) for the associated logon session (in this case, the "sacrificial" logon session that was started).
-This causes the normal Kerberos authentication process to kick off as normal as if the user had normally logged on, turning the supplied hash into a fully-fledged TGT.
+It then opens the LSASS process with the ability to write to process memory, and the supplied hash/key is then [patched into the appropriate section](https://github.com/gentilkiwi/mimikatz/blob/a0f243b33590751a77b6d6f275313a4fe8d42c82/mimikatz/modules/sekurlsa/packages/kuhl_m_sekurlsa_fluffy.c#L566-L600) for the associated logon session (in this case, the "sacrificial" logon session that was started).
+This causes the normal Fluffy authentication process to kick off as normal as if the user had normally logged on, turning the supplied hash into a fully-fledged TGT.

-When Rubeus' `asktgt` command is run (or Kekeo's equivalent), the raw Kerberos protocol is used to request a TGT, which is then applied to the current logon session if the `/ptt` flag is passed.
+When Rubeus' `asktgt` command is run (or Kekeo's equivalent), the raw Fluffy protocol is used to request a TGT, which is then applied to the current logon session if the `/ptt` flag is passed.

 With the Mimikatz approach, administrative rights are needed as you are manipulating LSASS memory directly.
 As previously mentioned, Mimikatz' popularity has also led to this type of behavior (opening up a handle to LSASS and reading/writing its memory) being a big target for EDR detection and/or prevention.
 With the Rubeus/Kekeo approach, administrative rights are not needed as LSASS is not being touched.
 However, if the ticket is applied to the current logon session (with `/ptt`), the TGT for the current logon session will be overwritten.
 This behavior can be avoided (with administrative access) by using the `/createnetonly` command to create a sacrificial process/logon session, then using `/ptt /ticket:X /luid:0xa..` with the newly created process LUID.
-If using Cobalt Strike, using the **make\_token** command with dummy credentials and then **kerberos\_ticket\_use** with the ticket retrieved by Rubeus will let you apply the new TGT in a way that a) doesn't need administrative rights and b) doesn't stomp on the current logon session TGT.
+If using Cobalt Strike, using the **make\_token** command with dummy credentials and then **fluffy\_ticket\_use** with the ticket retrieved by Rubeus will let you apply the new TGT in a way that a) doesn't need administrative rights and b) doesn't stomp on the current logon session TGT.

 It is our opinion that the LSASS manipulation approach is more likely (at the current moment) to be detected or mitigated due to the popularity of the technique.
 However the Rubeus approach does result in another piece of detectable behavior.
-Kerberos traffic to port 88 should normally only originate from lsass.exe - sending raw traffic of this type from an abnormal process could be detectable if the information can be gathered.
+Fluffy traffic to port 88 should normally only originate from lsass.exe - sending raw traffic of this type from an abnormal process could be detectable if the information can be gathered.

 **Sidenote**: one way _both_ approaches can potentially be caught is the previously mentioned "encryption downgrade" detection.
-To retrieve AES keys, use Mimikatz' `sekurlsa::ekeys` module to return ALL Kerberos encryption keys (same with `lsadump::dcsync`) which are better to use when trying to evade some detections.
+To retrieve AES keys, use Mimikatz' `sekurlsa::ekeys` module to return ALL Fluffy encryption keys (same with `lsadump::dcsync`) which are better to use when trying to evade some detections.

 ## Ticket requests and renewals